laskinner/geodyssay-labs-landing/README.md

 ### Section - Geomonitoring
 - Geomonitoring protects life and property through risk assessment of environmental and structural hazards.

+### Verticals

+- New Construction
+-   Bridges, dams, tunnels, buildings.
+- Structural Health
+-   On-going monitoring of historical buildings, bridges, dams, tunnels, and natural phenomena such as volacnoes.
+- Campaign-based monitoring
+-   Damanged structures and seasonal phenomena, such as mudslides.
+- Mining
+-  Open pit mines and other hazardous mining projects in Australia, Africa, and South America.

 ### Section - Problem
 - Solutions market is highly fragmented: In-house builds by service providers
 - Prone to Risk: Exposure to risk through endless manual integrations